gparapadakis/GP-world/README.md

 # GP-world
-First attempt at a Git HelloWorld
+Second attempt at a Git HelloWorld

 Time to add more data into the read me file